 The Banshees of Inisherin, a dark comedy about the estrangement of two friends living on a sparsely-populated Irish island, has received three Golden Globe awards and now appears favored to win a few Oscars.
 Colin Farrell won in the best comedy actor category, and the Martin McDonagh-directed film was honored as best comedy/musical and best screenplay.
+(Update: The movie was blanked at the Academy Awards.)

 The fictional story, set in 1923, contains several references to the real life Civil War on the nearby mainland.
 The war started soon after Ireland won a measure of independence through a treaty with the United Kingdom.
 Ireland became a “free state” similar to Canada, not the full “republic” fought for in the Irish war of independence, 1919-1921.
 Separate legislation created the political partition of Ireland and Northern Ireland, which remained part of the U.K. The treaty split Irish brothers-in-arms into the civil war, which lasted from June 1922 to May 1923.